-This offence is committed if it can be proven that your standard of driving fell far below that expected of a reasonable and competent driver.
+The offence of dangerous driving is committed if it can be proven that your standard of driving fell far below that expected of a reasonable and competent driver.

-Dangerous Driving carries a minimum disqualification of 1 year, dependant on the alleged standard of driving you may be required to take an extended re test.
-This offence carried a prison sentence and is often dealt with at the Crown Court.
+Dangerous driving carries a minimum disqualification of a year, dependant on the alleged standard of driving you may be required to take an extended re test.
+This offence carried a prison sentence and is often dealt with at the crown court.

-Failing to notify of details of the driver Offence
+Failing to notify of details of the driver offences

-An offence is committed if you fail within 28 days to provide the details of a driver.
-It does not matter if you were not the driver the obligation is placed upon the registered keeper of the vehicle.
+An offence is committed if you fail to provide the details of a driver within 28 days.
+It does not matter if you were not the driver of the vehicle, as the obligation is placed upon the registered keeper of the vehicle.
 If you fail to provide the requested information you will receive 6 penalty points and a fine.

-Failure to provide a specimen (drive/attempt to drive/in charge) offence
+Failure to provide a specimen (drive/attempt to drive/in charge) offences

-If a police officer has reasonable suspicion that you have consumed alcohol and may have driven a vehicle a specimen can be requested which can be either breath, blood, or urine.
+If a police officer has reasonable suspicion that you have consumed alcohol and may have driven a vehicle under the influence of this alcohol, the officer can request a specimen of breath, blood, or urine.
 The type of sample is at the discretion of the officer and is usually breath.

-If you are found to be in charge of a vehicle a driving disqualification is discretionary and you could face up to 6 months imprisonment.
-If you find youreslf in this situation, please contact us.
-We have offices in London & the Home Counties.
+If you are found to be in charge of a vehicle a driving disqualification is discretionary and you could face up to 6 months’ imprisonment.
+If you find yourself in this situation, please contact Lawtons for specialist, expert legal advice.